chrismabdo/CV/README.md

 #### Leadership

 - Bank of America Merrill Lynch Spring Insight Week: My team were tasked with researching and presenting the development of the Fintech sector over the past five years.
 Due to my interest in the industry, I put myself forward to lead the team.
 I delegated roles based on our individual strengths into analysis and creative teams.
 The result of this enabled us to give a highly informative presentation on the growth of the industry based on captivating research and a well-designed project.

-#### Adaptability

-- My ability to adapt was paramount in the delivery of a meal for the homeless community as part of the volunteer team at the Foodcycle Project.
-I had to shift between roles and tasks seamlessly in order to produce the end product for our client-base.

 #### Collaboration